-For 2022, there are no separate sub-divisions for market size or circulation.
+There are not separate sub-divisions for market size or circulation.

 Entries must be fact-based reporting, not commentary or analysis.
 Books will not be considered for this prize.
 Freelance journalists who produce work in print, broadcast or online can enter the competition if their submitted work has been published or broadcast by eligible news sites during the calendar year.
 If questions arise, judges will determine eligibility on a case-by-case basis.
 At the judges’ discretion, the decision may be made to give no award.

 Each nomination costs $50, to be paid by credit card as a non-refundable entry fee.
 Each news organization may enter as many as three nominations each year.
 Partnership projects submitted by participating organizations will count toward the three-entry limit.

 Submitting an entry explicitly gives the University of Florida rights to republish the work on the prize’s website administered by UF.

 Each submission should include a cover letter summarizing the entry and describing the reporting that was required, noting any special challenges and describing any actual or potential impact of the investigative reporting.

 Eligible entries include a single piece of content, or a series or body of work of up to five parts.
 Please combine all installments into a single printer-friendly PDF.
 Also include links to the content online, including links to any relevant video or audio only.